-6.2.4 Maintenance and Testing Requirements for ERCOT System Facilities
+6.2.4 Maintenance and Testing Requirements for ERCOT System Facilities a summary of testing procedures including requirements for frequency of tests, and the date last tested.

 - (1) The facility owner shall test and verify the operation of each new or modified protective relay system prior to placing the equipment in its zone of protection in service. - (2) Facility owners shall have documented protective relay system maintenance and testing programs in place.
 Documentation shall include identification of protective relay system,